Sonos Move-ing to places, no speaker has been before

 The first thing you will notice as soon as you pull it out of the box is, Move is one heavy mean boy.
 It measures 9.44 x 6.29 x 4.96 inches and weighs 6.61 pounds.
 It is available in black and white (the white version is slightly pricey).

-At 6.61 pounds it is indeed heavy, but it is a speaker that was meant to be carried around the rooms, or from indoors to outdoors, not that kind of speaker you just toss in the bag for light traveling.
+At 6.61 pounds it is indeed heavy, but unlike most portable Bluetooth speakers, Sonos Move is meant to be carried around the room, or from indoors to outdoors, not the kind of smart speaker you just toss in the bag for light traveling.

 When you compare Sonos Move with the rest of the Sonos line up for example the Sonos One or Sonos Roam, Move is like that cool cousin we all look forward to in the family gatherings.
 It comes in an oval shape and it has a nice matte finish with a metal front grille, that wraps around the speaker.